 The gut needs to be a particular pH for good bacteria to thrive so we can absorb nutrients, fight off bad bugs, and digest our food properly.
 The main thing to remember is that the gut needs an extra helping hand for pH regulation.
 This is because the body is good at keeping the blood pH optimal, but unfortunately due to different factors, the gut pH can alter outside the optimal range.

-So how do I know what to eat?
-Here is a list of foods that help to promote alkalinity in the body.
+So how do you know what to eat?
+We've put together a list of foods that help to promote alkalinity in the body.
 This will help with overall digestive function, reduced inflammation, higher antioxidant status, improved detoxification.

 Added bonus: Alkaline foods are high in antioxidants which mean that they promote the anti-aging effects of the body by helping keep cells healthy.